 Family Connections™ is coordinated by the National Education Alliance for Borderline Personality Disorder (NEA.BPD) and is based on research funded by the National Institute of Mental Health.
 It reflects a decade of professionally led Dialectical Behavior Therapy (DBT) family groups that are community based and led by trained family members.
 Survey data from previous courses show that after completing the course, family members experience decreased feelings of depression, burden, and grief, and more feelings of empowerment.

 This is a FREE 12 week course that requires pre-registration.
-Classes meet on Sunday afternoons from 2:30 – 4:30pm.
-The following is a link to the registration form if you or anyone you know is interested in signing up for the class.
+Please click the following link for the registration form if you or anyone you know is interested in signing up for the class.